SharryXu/dotfiles/README.md

 # Usage

-1.Clone this repository to your local folder.
+1. Clone this repository to your local folder.
-2.Run ```./<local folder>/bin/dotfile -i .``` to install all those userful settings and dotfiles.
+1. Run `./previous-folder/bin/dotfile -i .` to install all those userful settings and dotfiles.

 # TODOs